IBE160/SG-NextGenCoding/docs/epics.md

 **Technical Notes:** FastAPI endpoint for feedback submission, Supabase table for feedback data, UI for feedback collection.

+---

-## Epic 3: Content Ingestion & AI Summarization
+## Epic 5: History, Review & Advanced UI

-Allow users to upload their lecture notes and receive AI-generated summaries.

-### Story 3.1: File Upload Interface
+Enable users to review their past learning activities and enhance the overall user experience and accessibility.

+### Story 5.1: View History of Summaries and Quizzes

-As a user,
+As a logged-in user,
-I want to easily upload my lecture notes in PDF, TXT, or DOCX format, So that the system can process them.
+I want to see a list of my past summaries and quizzes, So that I can easily access and review my previous learning materials.

 **Acceptance Criteria:**

-**Given** I am on the file upload page,
+**Given** I am logged in,
-**When** I drag and drop a file or use the file selector, **Then** the selected file's name and type are displayed.

-**And** only PDF, TXT, and DOCX files are accepted.

-**And** files exceeding 20MB are rejected with an error message.
+**When** I navigate to my "History" or "Dashboard" section, **Then** I see a chronological list of my generated summaries and quizzes.

+**And** each item in the list shows basic details (e.g., date, document title, type).

+**And** I can click on an item to view its full content.

-**Prerequisites:** Epic 1 (Story 1.4), Epic 2 (Story 2.2/2.3)
+**Prerequisites:** Epic 2 (Story 2.2), Epic 3 (Story 3.4), Epic 4 (Story 4.3), Epic 1 (Story 1.3 - Data Persistence)

 Scope: MVP

-FRs: [FR-CIP-1]
+FRs: [FR-DM-1]

-**Technical Notes:** HTML file input, drag-and-drop handler, client-side file type and size validation.

-### Story 3.2: Text Extraction from Uploaded Files
+**Technical Notes:** FastAPI endpoints for fetching user history, Supabase queries, UI components for displaying lists.

+### Story 5.2: Review Past Quiz Results and Answers

-As a user,
+As a logged-in user,
-I want the system to accurately extract text from my uploaded lecture notes, So that the AI can process the content for summaries and quizzes.
+I want to review my past quiz attempts, including my answers and the correct answers, So that I can identify areas where I need to improve.

 **Acceptance Criteria:**

-**Given** I upload a supported file (PDF, TXT, DOCX), **When** the file is received by the backend,
-**Then** the text content is successfully extracted from the file.

-**And** the extracted text is available for subsequent AI processing.
+**Given** I am viewing a past quiz from my history, **When** I select a quiz attempt,
+**Then** I see the questions, my submitted answers, and the correct answers.

+**And** my score for that attempt is clearly visible.

-**Prerequisites:** Story 3.1
+**Prerequisites:** Story 5.1

 Scope: MVP

-FRs: [FR-CIP-2]
+FRs: [FR-DM-1]

-**Technical Notes:** Backend libraries for parsing PDF (e.g., `PyPDF2`), DOCX (e.g., `python-docx`), and TXT files.
-Error handling for corrupted files.

-### Story 3.3: AI Summary Generation Integration
+**Technical Notes:** FastAPI endpoint for fetching detailed quiz results, UI for presenting question-answer review.

+### Story 5.3: Full WCAG 2.1 AA Compliance Audit & Remediation

-As a user,
+As a user with disabilities,
-I want to receive a concise summary of my lecture notes, So that I can quickly grasp the key concepts.
+I want to use the application with assistive technologies and without barriers, So that I have an equitable learning experience.

 **Acceptance Criteria:**

-**Given** I have uploaded a file and its text has been extracted, **When** I request a summary,
-**Then** an AI model (Gemini 2.5) generates a summary of the content.

-**And** the summary is displayed to me in a readable format within a specified performance threshold (e.g., under 30 seconds).

-**And** ethical AI guidelines are followed to minimize bias and ensure factual accuracy.

-**Prerequisites:** Story 3.2
+**Given** the application has implemented all core features, **When** an accessibility audit is performed against WCAG 2.1 AA guidelines, **Then** all critical issues are identified and remediated.

+**And** the application is fully navigable and usable via keyboard.

+**Prerequisites:** All other epics' stories are largely complete.

 Scope: MVP

-FRs: [FR-CIP-2]
+FRs: [FR-UI-1]

-**Technical Notes:** FastAPI endpoint for summary generation, Google Gemini API integration, prompt engineering for summarization, asynchronous task handling (queuing system).

-### Story 3.4: Display Summary in User Interface
+**Technical Notes:** Manual and automated accessibility testing tools, knowledge of WCAG guidelines, remediation of identified issues.

+### Story 5.4: Implement Advanced UI Interactions & Polish

 As a user,
-I want to view my generated summary clearly and intuitively, So that I can easily review the key points.
+I want a highly polished and smooth user experience, So that the application feels professional and delightful to use.

 **Acceptance Criteria:**

-**Given** a summary has been generated,
-**When** I navigate to the summary view,
-**Then** the summary content is presented in an easy-to-read format (e.g., markdown rendering).

-**And** I can copy the summary text.

-**Prerequisites:** Story 3.3
+**Given** core functionalities are implemented, **When** interacting with the application,
+**Then** UI animations are smooth and transitions are seamless.

+**And** minor UI inconsistencies are resolved.

+**And** the application provides clear visual feedback for all user actions.

+**Prerequisites:** All other epics' stories are largely complete.

 Scope: MVP

-FRs: [FR-CIP-2]

-**Technical Notes:** Markdown renderer component, UI for displaying the summary.

-## Epic 2: User Access & Authentication

-Enable users to securely access and manage their accounts, including a guest mode for trials.

-### Story 2.1: User Registration with Email and Password

-As a new user,
-I want to create an account using my email and a secure password, So that I can access personalized features and save my progress.

-**Acceptance Criteria:**

-**Given** I am on the registration page,
-**When** I provide a valid email and password (and confirm password), **Then** my account is created in Supabase Auth.

-**And** a confirmation email is sent to my provided email address.

-**And** I am redirected to a success page or login.

-**Prerequisites:** Epic 1 (Story 1.3: Integrate Supabase for Basic Data & Auth, Story 1.4: Implement Initial UI Layout & Theming)

-Scope: MVP

-FRs: [FR-UM-1]

-**Technical Notes:** Supabase Auth `signUp` function, form validation with React Hook Form and Zod, Next.js API route for handling registration.

-### Story 2.2: User Login and Session Management

-As a registered user,
-I want to log in to my account,
-So that I can access my saved content and continue my learning journey.

-**Acceptance Criteria:**

-**Given** I have a registered account,
-**When** I enter my correct email and password on the login page, **Then** I am authenticated via Supabase Auth.

-**And** a session is established, allowing me access to protected routes.

-**Prerequisites:** Story 2.1

-Scope: MVP

-FRs: [FR-UM-1]

-**Technical Notes:** Supabase Auth `signInWithPassword` function, JWT handling, protected routes in Next.js.

-### Story 2.3: Guest Access for Core Features

-As a potential user,
-I want to try the core summary and quiz generation features without immediate registration, So that I can experience the value of the application before committing to an account.

-**Acceptance Criteria:**

-**Given** I am an unauthenticated user,
-**When** I visit the application,
-**Then** I can access the file upload and content generation features for a limited number of uses (e.g., 2 free uses).

-**And** after reaching the limit, the system prompts me to register or log in to continue.

-**Prerequisites:** Epic 1 (Story 1.3), Story 2.1, Story 2.2

-Scope: MVP

-FRs: [FR-UM-2]

-**Technical Notes:** Client-side tracking of guest uses (e.g., local storage), conditional rendering based on authentication status and use count.

-### Story 2.4: Password Reset and Email Verification

-As a user,
-I want to reset my password if I forget it and verify my email address, So that I can maintain access to my account and ensure its security.

-**Acceptance Criteria:**

-**Given** I forget my password,
-**When** I initiate the password reset process, **Then** I receive a password reset link in my email.

-**And** I can set a new password via the link.

-**Given** I register,
-**When** I receive a verification email,
-**Then** clicking the link verifies my email address.

-**Prerequisites:** Story 2.1

-Scope: MVP

-FRs: [FR-UM-1]
+FRs: [FR-UI-1]

-**Technical Notes:** Supabase Auth password recovery and email verification flows.
+**Technical Notes:** Focus on CSS refinements, minor JS/React optimizations, attention to detail in UI/UX.

 ---